On a generalised form of subjective probability: Strength of a distribution function

-In this section, we will apply the concept of external strength to the controversy about whether fiducial reasoning is of any use in circumstances where the fiducial distribution function is equal to a posterior distribution function corresponding to a given choice of the prior distribution function.
-We will concern ourselves only with the case where inferences need to be made about the mean $\mu$ of a normal density function that has a known variance $\sigma^2$ on the basis of a random sample $x$ of $n$ values drawn from the density function, since it will be seen that the issues that are explored in analysing this case are relevant to many other cases.
-The type of fiducial inference that will be applied will be subjective fiducial inference as outlined in Bowater and Guzm\'{a}n~(2018).
+In this section, we will apply the concept of external strength to the controversy about whether fiducial reasoning is of any use in circumstances where the fiducial density function is equal to a posterior density function corresponding to a given choice of the prior density function.
+We will deliberately restrict our attention to the case where inferences need to be made about the mean $\mu$ of a normal density function that has a known variance $\sigma^2$ on the basis of a random sample $x$ of $n$ values drawn from the density function in question, since it will be seen that the issues that are explored in analysing this case are relevant to many other cases.
+The type of fiducial inference that will be applied will be subjective fiducial inference as outlined in Bowater~(2018).

 Let it be assumed that very little or nothing was known about $\mu$ before the sample $x$ was observed.
-In a Bayesian analysis, it is common to try to represent this lack of prior knowledge by placing a diffuse symmetric density function over $\mu$ centred at some given prior median $\mu_0$.
+In a Bayesian analysis, it would be quite conventional to try to represent this lack of knowledge by placing a diffuse symmetric prior density over $\mu$ centred at some given value for its median $\mu_0$.
 Assuming this has been done, let the corresponding prior and posterior distribution functions be denoted as $D(\mu)$ and $D(\mu\,|\,x)$ respectively.
-However, these distribution functions are not sufficient to define the prior and posterior distributions of $\mu$ under the definition of probability being considered.
-As has already been established, to complete these definitions we need to evaluate the strengths of these distribution functions relative to other distribution functions of interest.
-In the current context, it is clear that this needs to be done by applying Definition~7 of external strength.
+However, these distribution functions are not sufficient to define the prior and posterior distributions of $\mu$ under the definition of probability being considered in the present paper.
+As was explained in Section~\ref{sec2}, to complete the definitions of these probability distributions, we need to evaluate the strengths of their corresponding distribution functions relative to other distribution functions of interest.
+In the current context, this clearly needs to be done by applying the concept of external rather than internal strength, and since it is also clear that, with respect to the distribution function $D(\mu\,|\,x)$, this needs to be done by applying Definition~7 of external strength, we will use this general definition of external strength to carry out this task with respect to both the distribution functions in question.